Nevoss/form-wrapper-js/docs/guide/field-events.md

 # Field events

-To get the full power of the library you will need to bind 3 events to your fields `fieldChange`, `fieldBlurred` and `fieldFocused`, **BUT** in most cases you will not need all of them. in this section we will cover why do you need those method.
+To get the full power of the library it is recommended to bind 3 event methods to your fields:
+`fieldChanged`, `fieldBlurred` and `fieldFocused`. in this section we will cover why do you need those method and how to use them.

 ## Field Focused

-`fieldFocused` method is usefull for 2 things:
+`fieldFocused` method is useful for 2 things:

-- you can track which field is on focus
+- To track which field is on focus
-- you can track whice field is touched
+- To track which field is touched

 ```vue
 <template>